Leadership Delegation

 To conclude the event, a ‘Call to Action” list was compiled, and delegates were asked for commitments to assist where immediate action could be taken.

-Greater Mankato Economic Development Corporation assembled a delegation of 75 key leaders for its second Inter-City Leadership Visit.
-The group completed an intensive three-day agenda that encompassed interaction with officials from Fort Collins and Larimer County government, industry, economic development, health care, higher education, arts and more.
+Greater Mankato Economic Development Corporation assembled a delegation of 75 key leaders for its second InterCity Leadership Visit.
+The group completed an intensive three-day agenda that encompassed interaction with officials from Fort Collins and Larimer County government, industry, economic development, health care, higher education, arts, and more.

 The regional delegation was a diverse mix of stakeholders that included CEOs, presidents of area colleges and universities, mayors, city and county administrators, elected officials, nonprofit executives, heads of community organizations and foundations, and religious leadership.
-The delegation included representation from Mankato, St. Peter, Le Sueur, Winnebago, Blue Earth County and Nicollet County, bringing a regional marketplace perspective to the initiative.
+The delegation included representation from Mankato, St. Peter, Le Sueur, Winnebago, Blue Earth County, and Nicollet County, bringing a regional marketplace perspective to the initiative.

 The main focus points: